Dope (1924 film): Australasian Picture Productions Scandal

-Dope was the only film from Australasian Picture Productions, which is not to be confused with Australasian Films.
-The company was registered on 1 February 1923 in Queensland by promoters Stephen Perry and Percy McMahon.
 Under the terms of the corporation, Perry and McMahon were to receive £1,000 in part payment for their services, plus £1,560 annually for seven years and 6,000 fully paid-up shares.

 By 30 June 1924 the company's profit and loss statement showed director's salaries of £1,705, office salaries of £154 and general expenses of £230.
 In December of the year the company went into liquidation owing £2,974.

+The petition to wind up the company was made by James Duhig, the Roman Catholic Archbishop of Brisbane.

 "The investigations satisfy me, that the company was a swindle", said Justice McNaughten in the Supreme Court of New South Wales.
 "An investigation is necessary...There was a gross fraud on the part of one of the promoters.
 All they did was to produce one abortive film.
 There is no doubt that this is a case for the most searching investigation."

-The petition to wind up the company was made by James Duhig, the Roman Catholic Archbishop of Brisbane.
 Litigation concerning the company was still going on in 1928.